So you want to grow your business by adding some real eCommerce power to your website, and you’re wondering what your best options are.

 Both Magento and WooCommerce have support for multiple payment options and do an equally great job in terms of payments support.

 As you scale your store, WooCommerce remains the cheapest alternative, since you don’t need to install more powerful (and premium) versions of the platform, as may be the case with Magento.
 WooCommerce also has a vast plugin market to enable you to increase functionality as you scale.

-Both WooCommerce and Magento have their merits, but in our opinion, unless you have an eCommerce store with over 50,000 products, WooCommerce will give you what you need, is easy to use, and is more cost-effective in terms of initial outlay and on-going web development, hosting and support.
+WooCommerce and Magento both have their merits, but in our opinion, unless you have an eCommerce store with over 50,000 products, WooCommerce will give you what you need.
+It’s easy to use, and is more cost-effective in terms of initial outlay and on-going web development, hosting and support.

 A final note.

 Magento has officially announced that all versions of Magento 1 will become end of life (EOL) on June 1, 2020.
 This means no quality fixes or security patches will be deployed for Magento 1 after this date.